On the Dualizability of Fusion 2-Categories: Abstract

 \section{Abstract}

 Over an arbitrary field, we prove that the relative 2-Deligne tensor product of two separable module 2-categories over a compact semisimple tensor 2-category exists.
 This allows us to consider the Morita 4-category of compact semisimple tensor 2-categories, separable bimodule 2-categories, and their morphisms.
 Categorifying a result of \cite{DSPS13}, we prove that separable compact semisimple tensor 2-categories are fully dualizable objects therein.
 In particular, it then follows from the main theorem of \cite{D9} that, over an algebraically closed field of characteristic zero, every fusion 2-category is a fully dualizable object of the above Morita 4-category.
-We explain how this result can be extended to any field of characteristic zero.
-As another application of the relative 2-Deligne tensor product, we outline extension theory for compact semisimple tensor 2-categories, which we use to classify fermionic strongly fusion 2-categories over an algebraically closed field of characteristic zero.
+We explain how this can be extended to any field of characteristic zero.
+Finally, we discuss the field theoretic interpretation of our results.